CHECK ENGINE LIGHT

-For more information about your engine's lubrication system and causes of low oil pressure, Click Here.
+For more information about your engine's lubrication system and causes of low oil pressure, Click or Tap Here.

 A TEMP warning light or an icon of a thermometer is another warning lamp that you should NOT ignore.
 Stop driving immediately, turn the engine off and let the engine cool for at least 30 minutes.
 Then check the coolant level in the coolant reservoir or radiator.